About Wool in General and our Wool in Particular

 WeatherWool’s fabric must be not only tough and weather-resistant, but also extremely comfortable to wear.
 Other makers of woolen outerwear use coarser wool than we do.
 Cool and cold-weather outerwear mostly does not touch the skin, and so thicker, scratchier and cheaper wool is acceptable to the other guys.
 But WeatherWool is about extreme performance in severe conditions as well as extreme comfort in all conditions.
 If we used typical outerwear fiber, we would need to use a liner fabric in places where clothing tends to touch the skin, such as the neck and wrist.
 But if you spend a lot of time outdoors, you will get rained on.
 And we require WeatherWool to be relatively impervious to rain.
 Wool does a good job in the rain, but the liners used by other wool makers are a disaster in wet weather.
 The liner materials, synthetic acetate usually, readily get wet, and constant contact with a soaked liner results in wool wicking water from the liner.
 And even more unacceptable is that the liner will be essentially just a wet rag on the back of your neck and at your wrists ... two places where you can lose a lot of heat in a hurry.
 And chilling the blood flowing to your brain and your hands can be disastrous.

 A wool fiber, magnified.
 The scales (the cuticle) repel water.
 But, water vapor can infiltrate the fiber thru the spaces between the scales, and the interior of the fiber does adsorb and react with water ... and heat is released when that happens!!
 Also, wool will adsorb the vapors of perspiration, preventing sweat from forming in the first place, and just as importantly trapping the heat contained in the vapor and slowly releasing that heat when it is needed.
+The way wool handles water and perspiration is so key, and so interesting, that we have a separate page, Wool and Water.

 So, how to make a garment that is tough and weather-resistant but still soft and comfortable on the skin?
 We chose Rambouillet Merino because Rambouillet fibers are longer and slightly thicker than Spanish and Australian and New Zealand Merino.
 (Incidentally, there are some who claim Merino was first developed in the USA.)
 Our Rambouillet fibers are about 21 microns (a micron is a millionth of a meter) in thickness, whereas the traditional Merino is about 19 microns.
 The Rambouillet fiber is thin enough to be completely comfortable against face, neck and wrists (we even make WeatherWool Scarves), but the extra thickness makes it considerably tougher than 19-micron Merino.
 However, at WeatherWool our philosophy is to make the best we can figure out how to make.
 And another way to make fabric stronger and more durable and softer all at the same time is to use longer fibers.
 So, WeatherWool is made with the longest Rambouillet fiber that the spinning machines can handle.
 That is, we have purchased our raw wool from growers whose flocks simply have extremely long fiber.
 And even then, we use only a fraction of the fleece.
 On any sheep, the best fibers are found on the sheep's back, the sides of the body and the top of the head and neck.
 WeatherWool Fabric is made from only the best fibers of each fleece, and only from the Rambouillet flocks with the best fleeces to begin with.
 It won't surprise anyone that the finest woolens can only be made from the most select wool.
 And that the most select wool is also the most expensive.